Syed007Hassan/Investment-Search/README.md

 ### System Architecture

-The system follows a microservices architecture with flexible vector database options:
+The system follows a microservices architecture with PostgreSQL as the vector database:

 ```mermaid
 graph TB